Cummy Burton

 Cumming Scott Burton (May 12, 1936 – August 24, 2015) was a Canadian professional ice hockey right winger who played three seasons in the National Hockey League for the Detroit Red Wings between 1956 and 1959.
 The rest of his career, which lasted from 1956 to 1968, was spent in different minor leagues.

 Playing career

 Burton is the cousin of Larry Aurie and wore #6 in Aurie's honor, having received special permission to do so while with the Red Wings as the number had been retired by team owner James Norris.
-The status of Aurie's #6 has become controversial for the Wings as a banner for it does not hang in Little Caesars Arena unlike the other numbers that have been retired by the team.
-In regard to this Burton has been quoted as saying "Not hanging up Larry's number would be compared to the Yankees' not retiring Lou Gehrig's number, just because he was from the 1930s and now forgotten just because it's all old stuff now.
+The retirement status of Aurie's #6 has become controversial for the Wings, as unlike other numbers retired by the team, no banner for it hangs in Little Caesars Arena.
+Regarding this, Burton was quoted as saying, "Not hanging up Larry's number would be compared to the Yankees' not retiring Lou Gehrig's number, just because he was from the 1930s and now forgotten, just because it's all old stuff now.
 It's like saying that war heroes don't mean anything, just because they're not around anymore."